-3.4.16.
-At many points within the village of Hampton-in-Arden there are good views of the surrounding patchwork The Consultation Survey farmland. demonstrated that the community places considerable value on the views out of the village and want to see these protected.
+- 3.4.16.
+Within the Parish there are areas of best and most versatile agricultural land (Grades 1, 2 and 3a in the Agricultural Land Classification).
+These areas should be protected as in accordance with Policy P17 (Countryside and Greenbelt) of the Solihull Development Plan. - 3.4.17.
+At many points within the village of Hampton-in-Arden there are good views of the surrounding patchwork farmland.
+The Consultation Survey demonstrated that the community places considerable value on the views out of the village and want to see these protected.
 Two views of particular note were identified in the survey and are shown on Figure 3.4 and include the view looking south towards Barston from Fentham Hall (View 1) and the view looking east from Fentham Road, near to the school (View 2).
-The Conservation Area Appraisal also identifies the importance of these two views within the setting of Hampton-in-Arden33.
+The Conservation Area Appraisal also identifies the importance of these two views within the setting of Hampton-in-Arden.